Ulrich Schulze

-Ulrich "Ulli" Schulze (born 25 December 1947, in Darlingerode) is a former East German football player.
-The former goalkeeper is now working as a manager.
+Ulrich "Ulli" Schulze (born 25 December 1947) is a German football manager and former player.
+A goalkeeper, he made one appearance for the East Germany national team.

-Playing career

-Club
+Club career

 Schulze grew up in the small municipality of Darlingerode near Wernigerode.
 In 1954 he began to play football at local club SG Darlingerode.
 When he was 13 years old, Schulze joined nearby club BSG Lok Halberstadt.
 Four years later, in 1964, Schulze moved to DDR-Oberliga side SC Leipzig.
 Here he won ten call-ups to the youth national team and in the 1966–67 season he played his first senior season with the club that had been reformed as 1.
 FC Lokomotive Leipzig in the meantime.
 After 14 Oberliga matches, Schulze moved to 1.
 FC Magdeburg for the 1968–69 season where he would alternate with Hans-Georg Moldenhauer until finally establishing himself as regular goalkeeper in the 1971–72 season.
 With 1.
 FC Magdeburg, Schulze won three Oberliga championships, won the 1973 FDGB-Pokal and was in the Magdeburg team that beat A.C.
 Milan in the UEFA Cup Winners' Cup on 8 May 1974, winning the competition.

 After 138 Oberliga matches for Magdeburg Schulze moved to second-tier side BSG Stahl Blankenburg where he ended his career in 1982.

-International
+International career

 On 12 October 1974, Schulze played in the European Championships qualifier against Iceland in Magdeburg, a 1-all draw.
 He earned this call-up as Jürgen Croy's back-up by good performances in the week before.
 But as Hans-Ulrich Grapenthin soon took over the role as back-up goalkeeper, Schulze never earned another call-up.